 Failure of the glass vessel will be detected with the camera during operations mode.
 At all other times manual observation is required to detect the failure.
 This failure mode releases C3F8 into the hydraulic fluid.
 The integrity of the system is still maintained and is safe as long as the system is not disassembled.
 The system must be shipped back to ANL for repair.
-Industrial Hygiene shall be required to cover the disassembly of system for shipment back to ANL.
 Procedures to perform the disassembly shall be agreed upon by IH and the system expert.